 ENVR 240 Water and Watersheds/Lab

-Where does water go and what does it do?
-In this course students follow water from atmosphere to land to aquatic systems, emphasizing the controls on the movement and chemistry of water in freshwater ecosystems.
-They investigate not only the need of organisms for water but also the ways in which organisms, including humans, influence the distribution and chemistry of water.
-Field and laboratory studies combine ecological, geological, and chemical approaches as well as an introduction to working with large data sets.
+This course explores the structure and function of lakes and rivers and their relationship to the surrounding terrestrial systems.
+Students consider physical, chemical, and biological processes that influence the movement and quality of water, emphasizing controls on the distribution, movement, and chemistry of water both to and within freshwater ecosystems.
+Field and laboratory studies combine ecological, geological, and chemical approaches to questions of water quality and quantity as well as an introduction to working with large data sets.
 Students are assumed to be proficient in the use of spreadsheets.
 Prerequisite(s): one of the following: BIO 195; ENVR 203; BI/EA 112; EACS 103, 104, 107, 109, or FYS 476.

 ENVR 242 Environment, Human Rights, and Indigenous Peoples